- Sleep Help

-Sleep Scoring: Using the sleep tracking data listed above, and taking body and environmental factors into account, some smart mattresses create ‘sleep scores’ for users based on the quality and duration of their sleep.
-Some programs feature functions that allow sleepers to set goals based on their previous sleep scores.
+Sleep Scoring: Taking these body and environmental factors into account, many smart mattresses generate ‘sleep scores’ for users based on the quality and duration of their sleep.
+Some programs feature functions that allow sleepers to set goals based on their previous sleep scores, as well.

 Mattress Adjustment: More advanced smart models – including airbeds – allow sleepers to customize certain mattress settings, such as:

 Other Functions: In addition to those listed above, smart mattress technology often features the following applications:

 Now that we have discussed smart mattress functionality and some common features of these products, let’s look at smart mattress models from three leading brands and how they compare with one another.